jeffrey1008x/Project1Team5/README.md

     - \Other_Cancer\other_cancer_analysis.ipynb: Jupyter Notebook
     - \Other_Cancer\helpers.py: pyton script support jupyter notebook other_cancers.ipynb
-        - \Other_Cancer\output_data\: locations for png's of related data plots
+        - \Other_Cancer\output_data\: locations for png's of related data plots -\datasets\CVD_cleaned.csv: dataset file being analyzed.

+ ## Execution
+Each Jupyter notebook is to be run from the within the folder in which it is located to ensure file input and output pathing is referenced correctly.